epics-modules/lua/docs/asyn-library.rst

    portName    [string] - A registered asyn port name.

    addr        [number] - The index of the parameter list to do callbacks on.
+Optional,
+                          default value is 0.

    parameter   [string] - A specific parameter to do callbacks on.
+Optional,
+                          default is to perform callbacks on all values that have been changed.

 Reading / Writing Values